-How to Become an Delaware Real Estate Agent
+Delaware Salesperson Pre-Licensing How to Become a DE Real Estate Agent

 5 Steps Toward Getting Your Delaware Salesperson License

 Getting licensed for your new career might seem a bit daunting, but we’re here to guide you through the process.
 Read on to learn the five steps you’ll need to take before starting your career in Delaware real estate.

 Candidates must successfully take 99 hours of Pre-Licensing courses from an approved Delaware Real Estate Commission real estate education provider like The CE Shop.